-To complete a one-time registration.
-Go to https://www.vermontlaw.edu/library/ill and select New User Registration.
+Never registered an ILLiad account before?
+Complete a one-time registration.
+Go to ILL Login Page and select New User Registration.

-After logging into ILLiad, submit a separate ILLiad request for each source.
+After logging into ILLiad, submit a separate request for each source.

 Plan ahead.
 Journal articles generally take 3-4 days to receive, and books may take a week or longer.
-You will be notified by e-mail when your material arrives, or sent a link to the document if found online.
+You will be notified by e-mail when your material is available.

 Generally, articles and book chapters will be sent electronically as a PDF to your ILLiad account.
-These are available for and available for 30 days.
-These documents are for you (the borrower) to keep and the borrower is responsible for “fair use” (private study, scholarship and research) of the reproduced material.
+These are available for 30 days.
+These documents are for you, the borrower, to keep, and the borrower is responsible for “fair use” (private study, scholarship, and research) of the reproduced material.
 Be sure to download and save your documents before the 30-day window has ended.

 Print documents and physical books are retrieved at Library’s Information Desk.
-It is the borrower’s responsibility to collect the material and return it to the Information Desk by the date due.
+It is the borrower’s responsibility to collect the material and return it to the Information Desk before the due date.

 There is no limit on number of requests, please use sound judgment when requesting a large amount, as every request incurs a cost to the library.

-The Library does not charge for borrowing loans or articles.
-We do reserve the right to review the cost of purchased articles, chapters or loans and deny any transaction and/or suggest alternative sources.
+The library does not charge for borrowing books or articles.
+However, we do reserve the right to review the cost of purchased articles, chapters, or lending fees from other institutions, and to suggest alternative sources.

 Other Important Information: